glb96/Alpaga/Paper/paper.md

 **Automated File Management**: The software automatically identifies and organizes spectroscopic data files based on experimental parameters, streamlining the analysis workflow for large datasets with consistent naming conventions.

-**Spectral Cleaning and Averaging**: Advanced algorithms detect and remove cosmic ray artifacts and other non-physical spikes from spectra.
+**Spectral Cleaning and Averaging**: Detection and removal of electronic noise and other non-physical spikes from spectra.
 The cleaning procedure includes configurable parameters for spike detection sensitivity and handles the averaging of multiple acquisitions with identical experimental parameters to improve signal-to-noise ratios.

 **Gaussian Fitting with Multiple Options**: The package offers various fitting approaches for extracting peak intensities from Gaussian profiles.
-Users can select from different fitting algorithms and configure parameters such as baseline handling and peak identification criteria to optimize results based on their specific experimental conditions.
+Users can select from different fitting algorithms and configure parameters such as baseline handling (fluorescence backround) to optimize results based on their specific experimental conditions.

 **Domain-Specific Analysis Tools**: Dedicated modules for SSHG and SHS analysis provide specialized functionality for extracting physical parameters relevant to surface science applications, including polarization-dependent analysis and orientation parameter extraction.